 If using a Layer cake or Fat Eighth bundle:

-- Repeat until you have 64 triangles, or you could make your “low cal” block as you go, throughout the year.
+Repeat until you have 64 triangles.
+You’ll need just 4 pieces per block, reserve the remaining pieces to make your “low cal” block as you go, throughout the year.

 From your background fabric, cut 16 – 12″ x 12″ squares